Engagement Rings for Active Lifestyles

 A low profile like The Kati keeps the ring’s head protected from catching on edges.

 Have you ever seen a solitaire engagement ring with a prominent, high profile center stone proudly sprouting off the top?
-Avoid this style at all costs if you’re not vigilant about caring for your ring.
-The farther your center stone extends vertically, the bigger the chance that it’s going to hit against something else, be it your car door or pots and pans while cooking.
+Avoid this style at all costs.
+The farther your center stone extends vertically, the bigger the chance that it’s going to hit against something else.
+Car doors, shopping carts, pots and pans are just a few potential hazards.
 High profile rings are also more likely to snag in sweaters and jacket sleeves, putting pressure on the center stone and setting.
 Instead, go for a low profile setting that stays closer to your finger and further from risky situations.